Mountains Of Travel Photos

 This is an action packed brief story filled with tension - riveting.
 The desperate search for Franc is chilling, as the other climbers can hear his voice calling for help but cannot find him in the storm.

-by Marc Maisonneuve.
-Photos by Pascal Tournaire and Marc Buscail, text in French and English.
+Photos by Pascal Tournaire and Marc Buscail, text in French and English by Marc Maisonneuve.
+Published 1989.
 This coffee-table photographic book documents three expeditions led by Benoit Chamoux - the successful ascent of the Annapurna South Face in 1988, the unsuccessful attempt to climb the Everest North face via the Hornbein Couloir in 1988, and the successful ascent of Manaslu via the south face to the west ridge in 1989.
 Chamoux was a superb French climber who summitted 13 of the 14 8000m peaks, before being killed in 1995 while attempting his 14th, Kangchenjunga.
-The front cover is Annapurna.

 Chamoux and seven other climbers summited Manaslu using the south face and west ridge, the route pioneered by Reinhold Messner in 1972.
 In groups of two, the whole team made it to the summit - Chamoux and Pierre Royer on May 3, Josca Raconcaj and Soro Dorotei on May 10, Yves Detry and Frederic Vallet on May 11, and Alan Hinkes and Mauro Rossi on May 12.